justinknguyen/Pi-Guide/Pi-Guide/Unbound.md

    ;; MSG SIZE  rcvd: 56
    ```

 3. You can test DNSSEC validation using the commands below.
-The first command should give a status report of `SERVFAIL` and no IP address.
-The second should give `NOERROR` plus an IP address.
+The first command should give a status report of `SERVFAIL`, and the second should give `NOERROR`.
    ```
    dig sigfail.verteiltesysteme.net @127.0.0.1 -p 5335
    dig sigok.verteiltesysteme.net @127.0.0.1 -p 5335